-- (a) Natural teeth damaged, lost, or removed; or - (b) Other body tissues of the mouth fractured or cut due to injury which did not occur as a result of biting or chewing.
+- (a) Natural teeth damaged, lost, or removed; or - (b) Other body tissues of the mouth fractured or cut due to injury.

 Any such teeth must have been free from decay or in good repair, and are firmly attached to the jaw bone at the time of the injury.